 You booked a flight months ago and now the airline suddenly moved up the departure time.
-If you’re short on time, here’s a quick answer to your question: Yes, airlines can change flight times, but there are restrictions on significant schedule changes that inconvenience passengers.
+If you’re short on time, here’s a quick answer to your question:

 In this comprehensive guide, we’ll explain the policies around flight time changes and what recourse you have.
 We’ll outline when carriers can adjust schedules and by how much.
 We’ll also cover your rights as a customer if a time change won’t work for your trip.